Hidden dualities in 1D quasiperiodic lattice models: Spectral duality

 \paragraph{Close to critical point.---}

-We now explore the regions in parameter space near criticality.
-As a specific example, we explore again the AA-NNN, now with the same parameters as in Fig.$\,$\ref{fig:main}.
+We now explore the regions in parameter space near the critical SD points.

-In Fig.$\,$\ref{fig:phi_k_curves}(a) we show the band edges for the CA defined by $\tau_{c}=13/21$, for $\varphi=0,\pi$.
+Fig.$\,$\ref{fig:phi_k_curves}(a) show the band edges for the CA defined by $\tau_{c}=13/21$, for $\varphi=0,\pi$.
 Together with the band edges, we plot a set of SD curves in Fig.$\,$\ref{fig:phi_k_curves}(a).
 Along these curves, the FS is invariant under a suitable interchange of $\varphi$ and $\kappa$, to an almost perfect approximation.
-In fact, the perfect invariance only arises when $\tau_{c}\rightarrow\tau$ (see SM), but in practice it can be seen even for low-order CA. The $\varphi\leftrightarrow\kappa$ interchange, that we name $\mathcal{R}_{0}$, corresponds to a $\pi/2$-rotation in the $(\varphi,\kappa)$ plane around some point $(\varphi_{0},\kappa_{0})$.
-To better illustrate this, we zoomed into a generalized band $E(\varphi,\kappa)$ as shown in the bottom panel of Fig.$\,$\ref{fig:phi_k_curves}(a).
+In fact, the perfect invariance only arises when $\tau_{c}\rightarrow\tau$ (see Appendices$\,$\ref{subsec:estimate_VR_tR_ER} and \ref{sec:Emergence-of-duality}), but in practice it can be seen even for low-order CA. The transformation that interchanges $\varphi\leftrightarrow\kappa$ , and that we denote $\mathcal{R}_{0}$, corresponds to a $\pi/2$-rotation in the $(\varphi,\kappa)$ plane around some point $(\varphi_{0},\kappa_{0})$.
+To better illustrate this point, we zoomed into a generalized band $E(\varphi,\kappa)$ as shown in the bottom panel of Fig.$\,$\ref{fig:phi_k_curves}(a).
 Note that the $E(\varphi=0,\kappa)$ and $E(\varphi=\pi,\kappa)$ bands split at a point contained in the SD curve.
-This feature is general.
-In Fig.$\,$\ref{fig:phi_k_curves}(b) we plot the FS for different parameters specified by points in the bottom panel of Fig.$\,$\ref{fig:phi_k_curves}(a).
+This feature is generic.
+Fig.$\,$\ref{fig:phi_k_curves}(b) depicts the FS for different parameters specified by points in the bottom panel of Fig.$\,$\ref{fig:phi_k_curves}(a).
 At the SD points (middle panel), the FS is invariant under $\mathcal{R}_{0}$.
-Figure$\,$\ref{fig:phi_k_curves}(b) also suggests that FS for $E>E_{c}(V)$ can be mapped into FS for $E<E_{c}(V)$ upon this rotation.
-Such observation hints the existence of a generalized Aubry-André duality between the extended and localized phases that switches the roles of phases $\phi$ and $k$, as in the AAM \citep{AubryAndre}.
+Figure$\,$\ref{fig:phi_k_curves}(b) also suggests that FS for $E>E_{c}(V)$ can be mapped into FS for $E<E_{c}(V)$ upon this rotation, with $E_{c}(V)$ the energy at the SD point: the FS at points with $E<E_{c}(V)$ (blue curves in leftmost sub-figures of Fig.$\,$\ref{fig:phi_k_curves}(b) ) are identical to the rotated FS at the corresponding dual points at $E>E_{c}(V)$ (red dashed curves in rightmost sub-figures of Fig.$\,$\ref{fig:phi_k_curves}(b) ).
+Such observation hints at the existence of a generalized Aubry-André duality between the extended and localized phases that switches the roles of phases $\phi$ and $k$, as in the AAM \citep{AubryAndre}.